jaalto/project--shell-script-performance-and-portability/README.md

 involves considering several factors.

-- *Personal scripts.* When writing scripts for personal or administrative tasks, the choice of shell is unimportant.
-On Linux, the obvious choice is Bash.
-On BSD systems, it would be Ksh.
-On macOS,
+- *Personal scripts.* When writing scripts for personal use, the choice of shell is unimportant.
+  On Linux, the obvious choice is
+  Bash.
+On BSD systems, it would be
-  Zsh might be handy.
+  Ksh.
+On macOS, Zsh might be
+  handy.

 - *Portable scripts.* If you intend to use the scripts across some operating